jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Painter and Gradient spells you cast cost {1} less to cast.
 {T}: Add one mana of any color.
 Spend this mana only to cast a Painter or Gradient spell.
 {3},{T}: Search your library for a Painter card, reveal it and put it into your hand, then shuffle.
+---
+One family, united by art, divided by grief.
 ```

 [card implementation](../custom/cards/d/dessendre_family_portrait.txt)